Sheero-git/IAS_Nov-24_WS/README.md

 ---

-## Hardware Setup
+## Further Explaination and Parameters Editing

 ### 1. SLAM on Hardware
 - SLAM was implemented in a pre-mapped environment, ensuring robust operation without the need for real-time mapping.

 ### 2. Navigation on Hardware
-- Hardware navigation parameters were tuned for optimal performance.
+- Hardware navigation parameters were tuned for optimal performance (Found in Node: src/turtlebot_architecture/APF.py).
 - Obstacle avoidance was verified and refined through extensive testing.

 ### 3. Manipulation on Hardware